MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/textbox.md

    <tr><td>Undo</td><td>text has been changed.</td></tr>
 </table>

 To modify the commands shown in the context menu, handle the [ContextMenuOpening](textbox_contextmenuopening.md) event.
-For an example of this, see the **Customizing RichEditBox's CommandBarFlyout - adding 'Share'** example in the <a href="xamlcontrolsgallery:/item/RichEditBox">XAML Controls Gallery</a>.
-For design info, see [Guidelines for context menus](/windows/apps/design/controls/menus).
+For more info, see [Guidelines for context menus](/windows/apps/design/controls/menus).

 ### Selection, copy, and paste